TobiD-RE/iOS-App/README.md

-This repository records my history of practicing by make my own simple iOS apps.
-The idea is to make simple small app to practice as much SDK & design patterns as possible.
+This repository records my history of practicing by make my own simple iOS apps.\n The idea is to make simple small app to practice as much SDK & design patterns as possible.
 My goal is to make my own useful (maybe even revolutionary) apps and ship it to the market So before that I need to construct the idea and practice all the potentional functions HERE with all these small apps